carlosreyesmunoz/taskManager/LOCAL_DEVELOPMENT.md

 ## Important Notes

-- **Local PostgreSQL**: Make sure local PostgreSQL service is stopped to avoid conflicts with Docker
+- **Local SQL Server**: Make sure no local SQL Server service is running on port 1433 to avoid conflicts with Docker
 - **CORS**: Configured for localhost:5173 and Azure Static Web Apps
-- **Entity Framework**: Auto-creates database in development, uses migrations in production
+- **Entity Framework**: Migrations run automatically on app startup via `Program.cs`
 - **Points System**: Users earn points when tasks are finalized
 - **Multi-tenant**: All data is scoped by OrganizationId
 - **Task Workflow**: uncompleted → assigned/picked → completed → finalized